laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/group-work-and-project-management.md

 *After this lesson students will be able to*
 - Describe the different steps of the git workflow process
 - Explain basic git commands in terms of this model, e.g., commit, add, log
-- Safely work on a feature branch and merge it back to the master branch
+- Safely work on a feature branch and merge it back to the mainr branch
 - Be aware of 2 pitfalls when working with git in a Group and how to resolve/avoid them.